 - Someone who has been baptized in another faith tradition, but who has an interest in the Catholic faith.

 - A person who has been baptized a Catholic, but has not received all of their initiation sacraments (Holy Communion and/or the sacrament of Confirmation)

 We enthusiastically welcome you to join us on this spiritual journey.
 We ask you to call the office for a brief interview.
 This is not something that obligates you in any way whatsoever.
 It is intended to help us to better minister to you.

-The RCIA process requires that every inquirer have a sponsor.
+The OCIA process requires that every inquirer have a sponsor.
 Many times the inquirer does not know any Catholics.
-The RCIA is always in need of sponsors for these inquirers of the Catholic faith.
+The OCIA is always in need of sponsors for these inquirers of the Catholic faith.
 Sponsors do not have to know everything about the Church—they are not the catechists for the inquirers, but rather are the inquirer’s companion on their journey of faith.
-Sponsors serve as a representative of the Church and assist the RCIA candidate as they prepare to receive the appropriate initiation sacraments.
+Sponsors serve as a representative of the Church and assist the OCIA candidate as they prepare to receive the appropriate initiation sacraments.
 Sponsors serve as a guide and example for the inquirer.
 Sponsors introduce the inquirer to the parish and the parish to inquirer, by attending Mass, social gatherings and other events together.

 Requirements for Sponsors

 - Must be: 16+ years of age, confirmed, living a prayer-filled and faith-filled life and in good standing with the Catholic Church.